Leander-van-Boven/D28-Tragedy_of_the_Commons/README.md

 * The `_Code` folder contains the simulation code and interface:
   - [`cpr_simulation`](https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/tree/master/_Code/cpr_simulation) is the module that contains the simulation code.
-  - [`scenarios`](https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/tree/master/_Code/scenarios) contains different scenarios that can be ran on the simulation that we found interesting.
+  - [`scenarios`](https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/tree/master/_Code/scenarios) contains different scenarios that can be run on the simulation that we found interesting.
   - [`figures`](https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/tree/master/_Code/figures) contains interesting figures.
   - [`sim.py`](https://github.com/Leander-van-Boven/D28-Tragedy_of_the_Commons/blob/master/_Code/sim.py) implements a command-line interface for the `cpr_simulation` module.